 He is confessing his lack of understanding.
-What didn't he understand?
-First, he didn't understand that God can do anything He wants (verse 2), and God can do anything He wants to anybody.
+What did he not understand?
+First, he did not understand that God can do anything He wants (verse 2), and God can do anything He wants to anybody.
 He can put that person through any circumstance.

 Job 42:4-5 Hear, I beseech you, and I will speak: I will demand of you, and declare you unto me.
 I have heard of you by the hearing of the ear: but now my eye sees you.
 [Now I get it.]

 So what do these verses say to you about Job's repentance?
 Job repented of his lack of understanding.
 He repented of his not really knowing God.
-He repented of saying a lot of things that he wished he hadn't.
+He repented of saying a lot of things that he wished he had not.
 He repented of his murmuring failure to patiently accept his condition with understanding.
-He didn't see it as part of God's creative activity.
+He did not see it as part of God's creative activity.
 Now he did.

 One of the events of my responsibility as a minister that I have always dreaded since the very first one that I had to perform many many years ago, was the funeral of a young child.
-It doesn't matter whether it's a baby, a five-year old, or a teenager.
+It does not matter whether it is a baby, a five-year old, or a teenager.
 Second to that is the death of a young mother.
 They are very difficult because so little is understood of the circumstance, but the reality of death is there, and there is no escaping it.
-A young life so full of promise and hope is gone, and there are all kinds of whys, all kinds of loose ends, and there aren't any satisfying answers.
+A young life so full of promise and hope is gone, and there are all kinds of whys, all kinds of loose ends, and there are not any satisfying answers.

 I can remember when I worked in the steel mill a young fellow said to me one time, "Do you know what the most fearsome verse in the Bible is?"
 I said, "No." I think he quoted Job 3:25: "For the thing which I greatly feared is come upon me."
 So his comment to me was, "Don't be afraid...or it will happen."
 But it happened to Job, and it may happen to us.